JONES PACKAGING INC.

 London is in close proximity to the U.S. border, as well as Toronto and Montreal—two healthcare pharmaceutical centres in Canada.
 “For our U.S. market, if you draw a line from California to Boston (the two largest biotech hubs), London falls right on that line.
 We are a well-positioned partner in that market’s vertical supply chain.”
 Christine explains.

 Looking ahead, Christine and Ron see Jones becoming a more service-oriented company.
 As the business model changes, there will be a need for employees with different skills.
-Options are not restricted, and could include anyone from entrepreneurs with college degrees to workers with strong technology backgrounds.
+Options are not restricted and could include anyone from entrepreneurs with college degrees to workers with strong technology backgrounds.

-As has always been the case for Jones, partnership is still key to its success.
+As has always been the case for Jones, partnerships are still key to its success.
 “Our world is getting smaller in terms of the marketplace, and information is exchanged quickly, so we have to react faster to be competitive,” argues Ron.
 “Bigger corporations have more resources.
 However, for small and mid-sized companies like us, we have to reach out to people.”
 Christine spends a substantial amount of time developing new partnership opportunities—her primary responsibility as principal of strategic initiatives and alliances.

 One of those key relationships lies with the National Research Council (Canada) (NRC).
 “Collaboration with the NRC offers significant benefits and value,” says Ron Harris.
 The NRC provides Jones with access to laboratories and developing materials, and it brings manufacturing engineers and PhDs to our site.
 Also, given the extensive export aspect of our business, Jones works closely with Export Development Canada (EDC).”